 - Genetic abnormalities

 Some everyday choices can affect fertility.
-It is crucial to practice proper nutrition as well as routine exercise to help prepare your body for a healthy pregnancy.
+Our St. Louis fertility doctors know it is crucial to practice proper nutrition as well as routine exercise to help prepare your body for a healthy pregnancy.
 Overweight women, with a body mass index (BMI) higher than 29, and underweight women, with a BMI less than 19, are potentially at higher risk for experiencing infertility.

 When trying to conceive, avoid unhealthy habits such as smoking, drinking alcohol and recreational drug abuse.
 Changing these habits will not only improve your chances of conceiving, but also allow for a healthier lifestyle.

 There may be a variety of reasons why you may have difficulty conceiving.
-Request an appointment today and let us help you achieve your goal of building a family.
+Request an appointment today at our St. Louis fertility center, and let us help you achieve your goal of building a family.